wadorjan01/dlash02.github.io/projects/hearts.md

 In 2018 CSC2200 learned how to use wordpress.
 Several students built example sites for this non-for-profit client.
 This site was selected by the client as the one they liked the best.
 During the summer David finished off the site and made some additional modifications for them.

+See the full site on the web at <a href='http://heartsofhope.net'> Hearts of Hope </a>